Calouste Gulbenkian Museum

-The Calouste Gulbenkian Museum houses one of the world's most important private art collections.
+Lisbon's Calouste Gulbenkian Museum houses one of the world's most important private art collections.
 It includes works from Ancient Egypt to the early 20th century, spanning the arts of the Islamic World, China and Japan, as well as French decorative arts.
 It also features the jewellery of René Lalique and works by some of the most important painters of all time, such as Rembrandt, Monet, Rubens, Manet, Renoir, Degas and Turner.
-"The Gulbenkian Museum is closed for renovation until July 2026."
+The Museum was founded by Armenian Portugal-based oil magnate Calouste Gulbenkian.
+The Gulbenkian Museum closed for renovation until July 2026, and reopened on 18 July 2026.

 Collection

 Portrait of an Old Man by Rembrandt; 1645.

 Portrait of a Young Woman; Domenico Ghirlandaio, c.
 1490.

 The permanent exhibition and galleries are distributed chronologically and in geographical order to create two independent circuits within the overall tour.

 The first circuit highlights Greco-Roman art from classical antiquity, as well as art from the ancient Near East and the Nile Valley.
 Among the artworks are ancient Egyptian, Mesopotamian, Persian, and Armenian pieces, as well as Persian art from the Islamic period.

 The second circuit includes European art, with sections dedicated to the art of the book, sculpture, painting and the decorative arts, particularly 18th century French art and the work of René Lalique.
 In this circuit, a wide-ranging number of pieces reflect various European artistic trends from the beginning of the 11th century to the mid-20th century.
 The section begins with works in ivory and illuminated manuscript books, followed by a selection of 15th, 16th and 17th century sculptures and paintings.
 Renaissance art produced in the Netherlands, Flanders, France and Italy is on display in the next room.

 French 18th century decorative art has a special place in the museum, with outstanding gold and silver objects and furniture, as well as paintings and sculptures.
 This section is followed by galleries exhibiting a large group of paintings by the Venetian Francesco Guardi, 18th and 19th century English paintings, and finally a superb collection of jewels and glass by René Lalique, displayed in its own room.